mechevarria/va-health/README.md

 * Run the containers with `run-all.sh` or individually with `api-run.sh` and `frontend-run.sh`

 > Make sure there is a .env file with the environment variables for the api conatiner to read.
-By default `source ../api-flask/.env` loads the file relative to the scripts directory.
+In `api-run.sh`, by default `source ../api-flask/.env` loads the file relative to the scripts directory.
 Change this `source .env` to load a `.env` file in the same directory as the script

 > The frontend container script checks to see if the api container is running and gets the ip address of the container.
 This address is injected as the environment variable `API_ADDRESS`